-Assessment Results 2019-2020: There were 48 students at PRCC utilizing WIA ITA tuition assistance to attend PRCC.
-A decrease in funding occurred compared to the prior year.
+• Assessment Results 2019-2020: There were 78 students at PRCC utilizing WIOA ITA tuition assistance to attend PRCC.

-Source of Documentation: PRCC Dislocated Worker Coordinator
+Source of Documentation: PRCC WIOA Case Manager

-Use of Assessment Results: The number of students utilizing WIOA funding is dependent upon fund availability.
+Use of Assessment Results: The number of students utilizing WIOA funding will be dependent upon fund availability.